 How to Start a Fire

 Second to water is building a fire.
 This is one of the most important things you need to know to survive.
-Every person should know how to make a fire in an emergency situation, as it helps you boil water, stay warm, cook food, scares predators, and can be used as a signal for help.
+Every person should know how to make a fire in an emergency situation, as it helps you boil water, stay warm, cook food while camping, scares predators, and can be used as a signal for help.
 Of course, if you are knowingly headed into the wilderness, you probably will have some kind of lighter.
 However, that’s not all you need.
 What if the lighter doesn’t work?
 What if you lose it?
 There are a thousand scenarios where you may one day have to build a fire without these modern conveniences.

 What Makes Fire?